spxp/spxp-specs/info/Comparison.md

 ### Nostr
 [Nostr (Notes and Other Stuff Transmitted by Relays)](https://github.com/nostr-protocol/nostr) is an interesting candidate.
 It solves many of our requirements in a quite similar manner.
-However, it only provides public posts and does not go as far as SPXP in terms for privacy and sovereignty matters:
+However, it only provides public posts and does not go as far as SPXP in terms of privacy and sovereignty matters:
 * Profiles are bound to a cryptographic keypair owned by the user, making them portable
 * Information is published through relays